Estimation and Uniform Inference in Sparse High-Dimensional Additive Models: Setting

+for $x \in\mathbb{R}^p$, where we abbreviate $Z:=z(X)$.
+As a common assumption in high-dimensional statistics, we will impose sparsity in the linear approximation of $f$, meaning that only a relatively small number of the coefficients in $(\theta_0,\beta_0)$, denoted $s_1$, are non-zero which implies that only a subset of approximation functions in $Z$ is needed to approximate $f_1$ and $f_{-1}$ sufficiently well.
+Of course, the identity of these relevant approximation functions is not known.
+Sparsity can occur because of two different reasons: Either we have many irrelevant covariables $X_2,\ldots,X_p$ in our model or we have sparse representations of the regression functions.
+For each element $g_l$ of $g$, we also consider

-with approximation error $b^{(l)}_3(Z_{-l})$.
-The second stage equation (\ref{second_stage}) is used to construct an orthogonal score function for valid inference in a high-dimensional setting as in \cite{chernozhukov2017double}.
+with $\E[\nu^{(l)}Z_{-l}] = 0$, such that $(\gamma^{(l)}_0)^TZ_{-l}$ is the linear projection of $g_l(X_1)$ onto $Z_{-l}$.
+Here, $\gamma^{(l,1)}_0$ denotes the sparse part of the coefficient vector $\gamma^{(l)}_0$.
+The auxiliary regression (\ref{second_stage}) is used to construct an orthogonal score function for valid inference in a high-dimensional setting, as described in Section \ref{motivation}.
 Estimating can be recast into a general Z-estimation problem of the form

 with target parameter $\theta_0$ where the score functions are defined by